 You might recall a previous blog post about my talk at the Google NEXT conference here in London.
 In the talk, I explained how Google Cloud Platform (GCP) allows us to protect our clients from fraud in a fast, globally scalable way; and most critically, allows us to operate completely securely.
 We have recently written a case study with GCP to go into more detail about how the cloud platform has aided in our success.

-With rates of online fraud up by more than 200% in the year 2015 to 2016, it’s obvious the fraud problem isn’t going away anytime soon.
+With rates of online fraud up by more than 200% in the year 2015 to 2016, it’s obvious the fraud problem isn’t going away anytime soon - read more about this here.
 And as we learned from our roundtable with ecommerce merchants, an equally big issue is that fraudster methods are becoming more advanced.
 As the case study puts it,

 Because fraudsters are constantly evolving their methods, Ravelin doesn’t just demand exceptional speed, security and scalability from its cloud provider, but openness and adaptability, too, so it can take advantage of open-source advances and stay one step ahead.